IanMadd/academic/content/portfolio/refind.md

 Uncompress the rEFInd zip file that you downloaded from SourceForge.

-Open Terminal and navigate into the rEFInd folder that you've downloaded.
+Open Terminal and navigate into the uncompressed rEFInd folder.

 Then enter:
 ```
 ./refind-install
 ```

-This will run an automatic installer that will install rEFInd in your EFI partition.
+An automatic installer will install rEFInd into your EFI partition.

 <br>